 Build production ready Redis docker container with password and limited memory usage¶

-, you will get a redis instance.
+If you simply execute docker run -d redis, you will get a redis instance.
 But, it should not be used in production environment, reasons are:

 - It is not protected by a password.
 This is very dangerous.